 - General sickness with depression or endocrine disorders

-- Spinal pain which prevents your cat from turning around properly
+- Spinal pain that prevents your cat from turning or twisting

 Other common causes include fungal infections (such as ringworm or Malassezia dermatitis), parasitic skin disease (cheyletiellosis, demodecosis) and lymphoma of the skin.

-Oily skin is waxy and greasy.
-Often, cats will have bad odor.
-With dry seborrhea, dandruff is frequent and a lack of sebum irritates the skin.
+With dry seborrhea, a lack of sebum irritates the skin and dandruff is more frequent.
 Skin hyperpigmentation and hair loss are also common.

-Damage of the natural protective skin barrier can contribute to bacterial or yeast infections.
-Excessive itching may also occur.
+Damage to the natural protective skin barrier can contribute to bacterial or yeast skin infections.